crdrost/essay-seeds/religion/atlas_reminded.md

 God-serving, if those are better than pure greed at serving the self.
-In fact, it might even be justified for an Objectivist government to *force* you to be God-serving -- a theocracy -- if it were indeed a known truth that God rewards the pious.
-Because choosing against your rational self-interest (by choosing against God) would be similar to how Rand characterized fraud: and if the Objectivist government protects us from fraud, it would stand to reason that the Objectivist theocracy might protect us from impiety.
+In fact, it might even be justified for an Objectivist government to *force* you to be God-serving -- a theocracy -- if it were indeed a known truth that God rewards the pious!
+Choosing against your rational self-interest (by choosing to reject God) would be similar to how Rand characterized fraud: and if the Objectivist government protects us from fraud, it would stand to reason that the Objectivist theocracy might protect us from impiety.

 So the harmony of interests -- which Objectivists largely accept -- is just one step down the road which rejects hedonism and promotes helping other people.